logo

 • By Bus: Red Fort bus stop, easily accessible from all parts of Delhi

-• From New Delhi Railway Station: About 6 km, easily reachable by taxi/auto
+• From New Delhi Railway Station: About 6 km

 Timings